 To register to vote you must be a British, EU or qualifying Commonwealth citizen.

 When to register

-You can register up to 12 working days before an election.
+The deadline to register to vote in the General Election on 12 December is midnight on Tuesday 26 November.
 However, please be aware that if there are any problems with your registration then we can’t guarantee you will able to vote so we suggest you leave extra time for your registration to be processed.

 Household enquiry forms

 We need to know who can vote in your household.
 In autumn each year we send “household enquiry forms” to all residential addresses in the borough.

 The household enquiry form lists those electors currently registered to vote at the address.
 This form is not a voter registration form but you do need to complete it.
 There is a penalty of up to £1000 for failing to provide this information.

 A few days after you apply, we will contact you by letter or email to confirm that you're registered to vote, or to ask for more information.